sedara0218/prime_project_java/README.md

   * Sieve of Sundaram (https://www.geeksforgeeks.org/sieve-sundaram-print-primes-smaller-n/)
   * Sieve of Atkin (https://www.geeksforgeeks.org/sieve-of-atkin/)

-I downloaded the code posted on the geeksforgeeks.org website, and changed the int primitive type to BigInteger so that it would match the type I used in my own algorithm.
+I downloaded the code posted on the geeksforgeeks.org website, and modified the code so that instead of using the int primitive type they would use BigInteger so that it would match the type I used in my own algorithm.
 Posted below are the runtime comparisions when running each of the algorithms:
 ```
 N = 19
 RunTime Output:  Time for My EDARA Algo: 0.515184 ms